timeoff-management/timeoff-management-application/README.md

-# vacation-tracker
+# TimeOff manager

-An application for accounting employee vacations.
+An application for accounting employee days off.

 To run tests: